GRE® tests play a vital role in the admissions process for graduate and business school programs around the world.

 ETS offers tests developed specifically for testing the English-language proficiency of nonnative English speakers.
 The most widely used academic English-language proficiency test is the TOEFL® test.
 The primary purpose of the TOEFL test is to measure the English proficiency of people who are nonnative speakers of English and want to study at colleges and universities where English is the language of instruction.
 For more information, visit the TOEFL test website.

-ETS provides testing accommodations for test takers who have current documented disabilities or health-related needs and are unable to take the tests under standard conditions.
+ETS provides testing accommodations for test takers who have current documented disabilities or health-related needs.
 The tests are administered in a manner chosen to minimize any adverse effect of the test-taker's disability upon test performance and to help ensure that, insofar as possible, the resulting scores represent the test-taker's educational achievement.

 Depending on the nature and extent of the disability, a test-taker's scores may not fully reflect his or her educational achievement and, because there are so few disabled persons taking GRE tests and their circumstances vary so widely, it has not been possible to provide special interpretive data for these test takers.
 Therefore, graduate schools should seriously consider waiving GRE requirements for applicants with certain disabilities.